Mathilde Kschessinska: Early life

-Kschessinskaya was born at Ligovo, near Peterhof, the youngest child of Adam-Felix Kschessinsky (Adam Feliks Krzesiński) and Julie Kschessinska.
-Her Polish father arrived in St. Petersburg on 30 January 1853, one of five Warsaw mazurka dancers invited by the Tsar, where he performed in the Mariinsky Theatre.
+Kschessinska was born at Ligovo, near Peterhof, the youngest child of Adam-Felix Kschessinsky (Adam Feliks Krzesiński) and Julie Kschessinska.
+Her Polish father arrived in St. Petersburg on 30 January 1853, one of five Warsaw mazurka dancers invited by the tsar, where he performed in the Mariinsky Theatre.
 In 1880, at the age of eight, Mathilde entered into the Imperial Theatre School, where she studied under Yekaterina Vazem, and was inspired by Virginia Zucchi.
 On 30 August 1881, she danced for the first time on the Grand Theatre stage in the ballet Don Quixote.
-Kschessinskaya's graduation exam dance was the pas de deux from La Fille Mal Gardée, to the music of Stella Confidenta.
-The performance was attended by Tsar Alexander III of Russia and the rest of the Imperial family, including Nicholas Alexandrovich, Tsesarevich of Russia.
-After the performance, the Tsar sought her out and said, "Be the glory and the adornment of our ballet."
-On 22 April 1890, she made her debut on stage, performing the same dance for Papkov's farewell, and graduated at the age of eighteen.
+Kschessinska's graduation exam dance was the pas de deux from La Fille Mal Gardée, to the music of Stella Confidenta.
+The performance was attended by Tsar Alexander III of Russia and the rest of the Imperial family, including the Tsesarevich, the future Tsar Nicholas II.
+After the performance, the tsar said "Be the glory and the adornment of our ballet."
+On 22 April 1890, she made her debut on stage, performing the same dance for Papkov's farewell, and graduated at the age of 18.

 Prima ballerina

 In 1896, she obtained the rank of Prima ballerina of the Saint Petersburg Imperial Theatres.
-The old maestro Marius Petipa did not consent to Kschessinskaya receiving such a title and although she possessed an extraordinary gift as a dancer, she obtained it primarily via her influence at the Imperial Russian Court.
+The maestro Marius Petipa did not consent to Kschessinska receiving such a title and although she possessed an extraordinary gift as a dancer, she obtained it primarily via her influence at the Imperial Russian Court.

 Relationship with Petipa

 According to Mathilde, "My whole artistic career, until Fokine's appearance, had been linked with Petipa.
 The success of his ballet, La Fille du Pharaon, which was, as I have said, to become my favourite role, had at once assured him fame in Russia. where he came on May 24th 1847, invited by the Imperial Theatres Administration, after working several years in Spain."
-Petipa created roles for Kschessinskaya in Le Réveil de Flore (1894), Mlada (1896), Le Roi Candaule (1897), Les Aventures de Pélée (1897), The Pharaoh's Daughter (1898), Harlequinade (1900), and La Esmeralda (1899).
+Petipa created roles for Kschessinska in Le Réveil de Flore (1894), Mlada (1896), Le Roi Candaule (1897), Les Aventures de Pélée (1897), The Pharaoh's Daughter (1898), Harlequinade (1900), and La Esmeralda (1899).
 She also mastered the 32 fouettés en tournant of Legnani.

 In 1899, Prince Serge Wolkonsky became Director of the Imperial Theaters, succeeding Ivan Vsevolozhsky.
 Although he held the position only until 1902, he achieved a great deal.
 Sergei Diaghilev was his immediate assistant, and Wolkonsky entrusted him with the publication of the Annual of the Imperial Theaters in 1900.
 During this period, new names appeared in the theaters, such as painters Alexandre Benois, Konstantin Somov, and Léon Bakst.
-However, Wolkonsky was forced to send in his resignation after clashing with Kschessinskaya when she refused to wear the panniers of an 18th-century costume in the ballet La Camargo.
+However, Wolkonsky was forced to send in his resignation after clashing with Kschessinska when she refused to wear the panniers of an 18th-century costume in the ballet La Camargo.
 In 1901, he was succeeded by V.A.
 Teliakovsky.